hammerjs/touchemulator/README.md

 Emulator
 ========

 Emulate touch input on your desktop.
-Fires touch events as [specified by W3](http://www.w3.org/TR/touch-events).
+Tries to fire touch events as [specified by W3C](http://www.w3.org/TR/touch-events).
+Press the `shift` key to enable multi-touch!

+## Install
+Download the script from this repo, or just run `bower install hammer-touchemulator`.

 ## How to use
 Include the javascript file, and call the `Emulator()` function before any other libraries that do something with the